Glazzes/react-native-zoom-toolkit/README.md

 Its usage is pretty straight forward, import `SnapBackZoom` component from `@glazzes/react-native-zoomable` and wrap a component of your choice with it, for instance:

+>[!CAUTION]
+> Avoid using `position: "absolute"` directly in the wrapped component as it messes up with pinch gesture's measurement, wrap `SnapBackZoom` within a view if you need so.

 ```jsx
 import { SnapBackZoom } from "@glazzes/react-native-zoomable"